Don't Call Them Pot-Heads

 Instant Pot Max Review: Are New Features Worth the Price Hike?

-The Instant Pot Max, announced earlier this year, will be available August 1 and retail for $200.
+The Instant Pot Max, announced earlier this year, will be available late summer and retail for $200.

 When it comes to talk of the Instant Pot, headlines are filled with words like “cult favorite,” “life changing” and “love.”
 The $100 Instant Pot Duo model has racked up almost 30,000 reviews on Amazon, to the tune of a 4.5-star rating.
 The small kitchen appliance launched in 2010, but didn’t gain much traction until its second model released in 2012.

 Instant Pot fandom grew, then, in the summer of 2016, it was listed at 30 percent off as Amazon’s Deal of the Day.
 The Instant Pot erupted — the official Facebook community group (which is a beacon of light in an otherwise deeply cynical internet) has since ballooned to 1.4 million members and Instant Pot cookbooks seized two of the top five best-selling cookbooks in 2017.
 Gear Patrol and other such publications praised it for its might and simplicity, and named it among the best products of the year.

 So when Instant Pot announced a new model at this year’s International Home + Housewares Show, there was a fair amount of excitement.
 The Instant Pot Max promises more than any of its predecessors — more replaced appliances, more power, more technology, more room for creativity.
 We received a pre-release model to poke, prod, test and ultimately decipher whether the Max, which will launch as Instant Pot’s priciest option in August, is the smartest way to begin your Instant Pot fandom.